 Pangea Omninational Corporation

-Alex Roa currently sits as the President and CEO to the Pangea Group – which serves as the parent company to both The Culture Club – Roa’s influencer and social media marketing company – and SpectrumXE – the event and booking company.
+Alex Roa currently sits as the President and CEO to Pangea – the parent company to both The Culture Club – Roa’s content marketing and media company – and other entrepreneurial endeavors

 The Culture Club